What Does Psalm 15:1-4 Mean?

 Psalm 15:5

-Completes the portrait of the righteous person by highlighting financial integrity and refusal to accept bribes, extending the moral standard of verses 1 - 4.
+Psalm 15:5 completes the description of the righteous person, emphasizing financial integrity and rejection of bribery, which reinforces the holistic moral standard introduced in verses 1 - 4.

 Connections Across Scripture